 Dog breeds that are commonly affected by CAH may include:

 - Doberman Pinscher,

 We should also point out that…

-We here at IndulgeYourPet are not doctors, veterinarians or medical professionals of any kind.
-All we are is a bunch of folks who really care about animals and only want the best for our readers.
-For this reason, if you feel that you dog may be suffering from chronic acute hepatitis, or any other medical condition for that matter, please have him or her seen by a professional.
-The last thing you want to do is try and “self-diagnosis” your animal from something that you have read “online”.
+We here at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks caring about animals and only want the best for our readers.
+For this reason, if you feel that your dog may have chronic, acute hepatitis or any other medical condition, please have them seen by a professional.
+The last thing you want to do is try “self-diagnosing” your animal from something you have read “online.”

 Which brings us to…

-For more information on who we feel currently offers the “best” pet insurance policies in the market right now, we would encourage you to check out our Best Pet Insurance Companies article.
+For more information on who we feel currently offers the “best” pet insurance policies in the market, we encourage you to check out our Best Pet Insurance Companies article.